-The Food and Drug Administration (FDA) recently released a database that was unavailable to the public for approximately 20 years.
+The Food and Drug Administration (FDA) released a database that was unavailable to the public for approximately 20 years.
 The now-online database revealed information on medical devices with a history of hazardous effects.

 During the period in which the database was hidden from consumers, device manufacturers were able to report defects and injuries to the FDA without releasing the information publicly.
 The FDA does have a public database (the Manufacturer and User Facility Device Experience, or MAUDE) that patients and doctors are able to view, but manufacturers were allowed exemptions to avoid the public database, instead reporting incidents to the confidential system.